0. What You'll Learn

 On a more practical level, companies need to pay much more attention to the ROI on their IT investments.
 Even years ago the processing power of computers and the features of the most-used applications have reached a level that is more than sufficient for 90% of employees.
 In addition, more and more applications are available as web services, only requiring a simple Web browser to use.

 Despite this fact, companies continue to spend roughly the same amount on hardware and software upgrades, instead of looking for cheaper or even open-source alternatives.
 But to be fair, this is also due to the fact that IT vendors have become extremely good at convincing enterprises to upgrade their more than adequate IT systems.

 Companies, similar to consumers, have a fear of missing out (FOMO for short) on the newest technology.
 There is a fear that they will be left behind with old legacy technology.
-However, in most cases these fears are completely unfounded.
-Still, executives are worried that by being cheap when it comes to IT, is going to hurt their established position.
-Some studies of corporate IT spending clearly shows that more IT spending rarely translates into better company performance.
+However, in most cases, these fears are completely unfounded.
+Still, executives are worried that being cheap when it comes to IT, is going to hurt their established position.
+Some studies of corporate IT spending clearly show that more IT spending rarely translates into better company performance.